VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 Triple/quad fans is used more for <i>even</i> airflow than <i>raw</i> airflow.
 In fact you will likely not be able to run them at 100% without outrunning your bed heater.

-I personally prefer quad fans to avoid any possibility of "tacoing" my bed due to uneven temperatures.
+I personally prefer triple/quad fans to avoid any possibility of "tacoing" my bed due to uneven temperatures.

 #### I insist on running quad fans at 100%, why am I having a bad time?